mkerker/dckr/docker2.md

  Details

--   You can COPY whole directories recursively.
+-   You can `COP`Y whole directories recursively.

--   Older Dockerfiles also have the ADD instruction.
+-   Older Dockerfiles also have the `ADD` instruction.
 It is similar but can automatically extract archives.

 -   If we really wanted to compile C code in a compiler, we would: